NoSkillGuy/mysql-clickhouse-replication/README.md

 # mysql-clickhouse-replication
-To create a ClickHouse slave for Mysql
+GOAL: To create a ClickHouse slave for Mysql with real time replication